melissatan/coursera-datascience-jhu/milestone.md

 R has a text mining package called `tm`, which can turn the text into a special object in R called a "corpus", for easier analysis and navigation.
+We do not need to go into details about this right now, but there is more discussion in the Appendix if you are interested.